jet/equinox/README.md

 #### Conclusion

 **You know what's coming next: You don't want to merge two Deciders and 'Just' bring it all under a nice tidy transaction to avoid thinking about Process Managers and/or other techniques.**

+If you're still serious about making the time investment to write a PoC (or a real) implementation of a Store on a Document DB such as CosmosDB (and/or even writing a SQL-backed one without studying the prior art in that space intently), you can't afford _not_ to invest that time in [watching a 2h45m video about Deciders!](https://www.youtube.com/watch?v=kgYGMVDHQHs).

 ### OK, but you didn't answer my question, you just talked about stuff you wanted to talk about!